 This pizza is one of the most expensive supermarket own-label pizzas we tested per 100g, so should Waitrose shoppers favour this one over the big brands?

 You may scoff at the idea of sharing a pizza but nearly all of the products we tested were recommended as serving two people.
-You can find out how many calories each pizza has per serving in the graphic below.
+You can find out how many calories each pizza has per serving below.

 And if you’re not sure half a pizza is going to fill you up, perhaps consider a side salad to fill in the other side of the plate where the rest of the pizza would be.